Topics on this page:

 Tip 4: Don’t overreact to negative statements

-- Sometimes it takes a while to find common ground.
-People are often nervous and start the conversation with high emotions.
+- People are often nervous and start the conversation with high emotions.
 Do not respond to the emotion.
 Focus on your goal.
 Remember that you want to resolve the problem.
+Sometimes it takes a while to find common ground.

 Tip 5: Use questions to explore the other side’s position in a neutral way